 Supplier rebates should lower your costs, while helping you form lasting, mutually beneficial relationships with the businesses you buy from.
 But managing rebates from suppliers can be such an administrative headache that firms rarely realize the full value of these programs—and 4% of potential rebate revenue goes unclaimed each year.
-We’ve created this page to help you understand supplier rebate programs (also known as vendor rebates) and make sure you’re claiming every dollar of rebate revenue you can.

 1. What are supplier rebate programs—and what can they do for us?

 A rebate is “The return of a portion of a purchase price by a seller to a buyer, usually on purchase of a specified quantity, or value, of goods within a specified period.”
 (Thanks for the neat definition, businessdictionary.com)Supplier rebate programs are simply rebates seen from the buyer’s perspective.
-They’re also known as vendor rebates and rebates receivable.
+They’re also known as vendor rebates and rebates receivables.

 Distributors and buying groups often have rebate agreements with multiple suppliers.
 These vendor rebate programs help them to: